CHRONICLE QUEUE VS AERON: ULTRA-LOW LATENCY MESSAGING (2026)

 Companies Using Aeron:

-- Man Group: Employs Aeron in their Special FX execution system for foreign exchange trading. (https://www.man.com/special-fx-execution-system-on-aeron)
+- Man Group: Employs Aeron in their Special FX execution system for foreign exchange trading, achieving superior low latency benchmarks with latency staying low until the 99.999th percentile (man.com ).

 - CME Group: Leverages Aeron, likely for market data distribution and trading infrastructure.